3CORESec/AWS-AutoMirror/README.md

 ## Assumptions

 We assume the user already created a Session Mirror Target and a Mirror Filter.
 On accounts with only one of each, AutoMirror will do everything for you.
-In environments with several Targets and Filters, please read the **Controlling AutoMirror** section.
+In environments with several Mirror Targets and Mirror Filters, please read the **Controlling AutoMirror** section.

+It is also important to mention that the Lambda function needs enough time to create all the sessions before it times out.
+We recommended changing the default timeout from 3 seconds to 10, as that will accomodate most deployments.
+In scenarios where you might be creating 20/30+ sessions at once, please adjust the timeout accordindly.

 ## Controlling AutoMirror